Michael J. McVicar

 Articles and Chapters:

 “Christian Reconstruction and the Austrian School of Economics.”
 In Hayek a Collaborative Biography, Part IX: The Divine Right of the “Free” Market, edited by Robert Leeson.
 Archival Insights into the Evolution of Economics.
-New York: Palgrave Macmillan, forthcoming, 2017.
+New York: Palgrave Macmillan, 2017.

 “Apostles of Deceit: Ecumenism, Fundamentalism, and the Contested Loyalties of Protestant Clergy During the Cold War.”
 In Religion and the FBI: Faith and National Security before and after 9/11, edited by Sylvester A. Johnson and Steve Weitzman.
 Berkeley: University of California Press, 2017.